CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Honorable mentions in the entry-level machine category are the Bezzera New Hobby and the ECM Casa V. Both are somewhat more expensive, have larger boilers, and are manual milk frothing only.
 They are worth a look if you’ve had some experience and are looking for a first home machine.
 As these are non-pressurized brewing only, you will want a decent burr grinder as well.

-Honorable mentions in this category go to Rocket Espresso for their Evo R and Type V Mozzafiatto and Giotto machines.
+Honorable mentions in this category go to Rocket Espresso for their Cronometro R and Cronometro V Mozzafiato and Giotto machines.
 They are PID machines as well with the same accurate brew temps as the Pro 500 PID.
 Now depending on the model, they cost a bit more than the Pro 500.
-That gets you the Rocket branding and, in the Evo R versions—rotary pump plumbable machines.
+That gets you the Rocket branding and, in the Cronometro R versions—rotary pump plumbable machines.

-The R58 is a dual boiler, PID, rotary pump, plumbable machine, and perhaps Rocket’s most recognizable prosumer machine.
-From the iconic R on the steam knob, to the long, swooping steam and hot water wands, badging on the face and gauges, the curved top edges of the side panels, and the feet which, to me, resemble rocket engine nozzles, there’s no mistaking this machine.
+The R Cinquantotto is a dual boiler, PID, rotary pump, plumbable machine, and perhaps Rocket’s most recognizable prosumer machine.
+From the iconic R on the steam knob, to the long, swooping steam and hot water wands, badging on the face and gauges, dynamic cup railings with Rs in the corner, and the new feet which depart from the previous curved and conical design of machines past.

 Another design principle with Rocket machines are no visible digital displays.
 It’s a PID machine but temperatures and other settings are adjusted using a detachable control box.
-Andrew has told me he didn’t want a modern digital display interfering with the overall look of the machine.
+The control box on the R Cinquantotto has been dramatically overhauled with a full color touch screen that makes it far less of an eyesore to leave attached to the machine.

 Something else Rocket does that’s a little different; the PID controls on all their machines are set using the actual temperature in the boiler.
 With most manufactures you set the desired brew temp and there’s an offset which converts the boiler temperature to the temperature at the group.
 With rocket machines, you use a chart in the manual to get the in-boiler temperature which produces your desired brew temperature.